kirillginko/kirillginko/README.md

 ### Hi there 👋

-I'm a Full-Stack Software Developer, currently building cool stuff in New York.
+I'm a Full-Stack Software Developer, currently based in New York.

-Currently Building apps for IOS.
+I am currently building apps for IOS.

 💻 I like creating user friendly interactive websites using modern aesthetics and tools like Three.js, WebGL, and Framer.